graphic Image

 While the benefits of a settlement are obvious – immediate relief from financial strain and an end to a convoluted, stressful process – dangers lurk in the fine print: undervaluing a lifelong disability, relinquishing rights to future care, or accepting a sum that fails to cover all medical bills.

-A workers compensation lawyer can analyzes how the proposed settlement amount accounts for your:
+A workers compensation lawyer can analyze how the proposed settlement amount accounts for your:

 While a settlement provides an influx of immediate cash, accepting too early often shortchanges injured workers down the road.
 Discuss your situation with a workers compensation lawyer before signing any binding agreements.